LalithRavi/AutoSwitchColorModes/README.md

 AutoSwitchColorModes

 Description:
-Automatically Switches Between Light and Dark Modes in Windows 10 based on hardcoded times
+Automatically Switches Between Light and Dark Modes in Windows 10 based on your current time

 ---------------------------------------------------------------------------
 INSTALLATION INSTRUCTIONS: